- Did you just bring a new puppy home?

 Read the American Veterinary Society of Animal Behavior’s full position statement.

 Were you referred to Crimson Hound by your veterinarian, a pet professional or a family friend?
-Send me an email and tell me who I can thank for the referral and I will send you a one-time coupon code for 10% off the price of a package.
+Send me an email and tell me who I can thank for the referral.
+I will send you a one-time coupon code for 10% off the price of a package.

 Crimson Hound, LLC is based in La Crosse, Wisconsin.
 I offer in-home consultations throughout the Coulee Region, as well as virtual sessions for clients based anywhere.
-In addition, I offer online courses and a select number of small group classes on various special topics.
+In addition, I offer online courses and a select number of small group classes on a variety of special topics.

 Equality & Diversity Statement

-We strive to have a positive impact on the environment, to practice anti-racism and anti-oppression, and to promote social justice in our business and personal lives.
+I strive to have a positive impact on the environment, to practice anti-racism and anti-oppression, and to promote social justice in my business and personal life.